FISH COLUMNARIS |

-Another consideration in differentiating Fungus (Saprolegnia) from Columnaris is that Saprolegnia & fungi often grow on dead tissue, unlike Columnaris which must having living tissue to live on.
-This is an important distinction, since it is often dead if found on dying or dead tissue of a live fish, as well as the remains of a decomposing fish, shrimp, etc.
+Another consideration in differentiating Fungus (Saprolegnia) from Columnaris is that Saprolegnia & fungi often grow on dead tissue, UNLIKE Columnaris which MUST have living tissue to live on.

-One more consideration for the identification of Saprolegnia/fungi is that out breaks often occur in aquarium/pond with large amounts of decaying organic matter, with low pH and poor circulation in the area of decay.
+One more consideration for the identification of Saprolegnia/fungi is that out breaks often occur in an aquarium/pond with large amounts of decaying organic matter, with low pH, and poor circulation in the area of decay.
 Sometimes this even occurs in dead spots in filters such as canister filters that are not cleaned often or in under gravel filters, especially the tubular under gravel filters.

-Saprolegnia is not a true fungus (fungus are from the Kingdom “Fungi”), while Saprolegnia are from the Kingdom “Protoctista” which is a catch all Kingdom for the multicellular organisms which don't fit into the Animal, Plant, or Fungus Kingdom.
+Saprolegnia is not a true fungus (fungus are from the Kingdom “Fungi” such as Oomycetes), while Saprolegnia are from the Kingdom “Protoctista” which is a catch all Kingdom for the multicellular organisms which don't fit into the Animal, Plant, or Fungus Kingdom.
 This includes molds, green algae, red algae and more.
-Oomycetes.

 These organisms, considered to be saprophytic "water molds," are a normal, ubiquitous component of aquatic ecosystems (Saprolegnia are present in ALL aquariums and ponds).
 Saprophytes live off of decaying organic material.

-TreatmentLuckily treatment is somewhat related to Columnaris (which Saprolegnia is often confused with unless view microscopically then the difference is clear), although Saprolegnia responds well to these chemical remedies that are not generally effective for Columnaris (as well as a few antibiotic/organic remedies):
+Sometimes treatment of Fungus/Saprolegnia is somewhat similar to Columnaris, although Saprolegnia responds well to these chemical remedies that are not generally effective for Columnaris (as well as a few antibiotic/organic remedies):

 Please note that many of the above remedies can be combined for more strength, however others cannot, such as the oxidizers (Potassium Permanganate or stabilized oxygen chlorine).

-However treatments often useful for Columnaris such as Kanacyn are less effective for Saprolegnia/Fungus.
+However treatments often useful for Columnaris such as Kanamycin are less effective for Saprolegnia/Fungus.

-As for Erythromycin, I have read many fish keeping articles (especially on Betta forums) where Erythromyin (aka Maracyn) is recommended for Fungus (Saprolegnia); This is simply WRONG!
+As for Erythromycin, I have read many fish keeping articles (especially on Betta forums) where Erythromycin (aka Maracyn) is recommended for Fungus (Saprolegnia); This is simply WRONG!
 While Fungus is not a bacteria and so cannot be labeled as either gram positive or gram negative; the fact is gram positive medications do not treat true fungal/saprolegnia infections and even if this is a misdiagnosis with Columnaris, this is still incorrect since Columnaris is gram negative.
-Sadly this misformation is cut and paste around resulting in many needless fish deaths based on my experience and emails!!
+Sadly this misinformation is cut and paste around the Internet resulting in many needless fish deaths based on my experience and emails!!

 Saprolegnia (fungus) can be even more opportunistic in poor water with stressed or injured fish than many bacterial infections such as Columnaris, so healthy water conditions are even more important for cure (& prevention) and if water conditions are poor, all the medications in world may not affect a cure!

-The obvious 0 ammonia/nitrites are important but so is the often forgotten GH and a stable pH (provided by a proper KH).
+The obvious 0 ammonia/nitrites are important but so is the often forgotten GH and a stable pH (provided by a proper KH for the fish kept).
 Without adequate calcium (found in GH) your cure will be difficult to achieve.
 Medicated or regular Wonder Shells may help in this area.

 Also important is a clean tank without organic mulm buildup, so make sure there is NO decomposing organic debris which can by itself bring on a Saprolegnia infection, in fact I have documented this which is why I generally recommend against using raw shrimp to start your nitrogen cycle.